sitetester/menu-builder/README.md

 #### Web server:
 If you don't have apache/nginx already configured, you can use php built-in web server as well.
-Open a terminal window & run "php bin/console server:start" at root of the project to start the server.
+Open a terminal window & run ```php bin/console server:start``` at root of the project to start the server.
 Then open a browser with address & port where web server started in terminal window.